pattyboyy/svg-logo-maker/README.md

 ## Tests

 To ensure the reliability and stability of the Logo Generator application, it is important to run tests before submitting any changes.
 The project includes a test suite to verify the functionality of the application.
-Follow these steps to run the tests: Make sure you have installed all the dependencies by running the following command in the project directory:
+Follow these steps to run the tests: Make sure you have installed all the dependencies by running the following command in the project directory: "npm install".
+Run the test suite using the following command: "npm test".
+The test results will be displayed in the console, indicating the number of tests passed, failed, or skipped.
+If any tests fail, the console output will provide details about the specific test cases that failed and the reasons for the failure.
+Review the test results carefully.
+If any tests fail, investigate the cause of the failure and make necessary corrections to your code.
+If you have added new features or made significant changes to the existing codebase, it is recommended to add corresponding test cases to ensure the correctness of your changes.
+You can add new test files or modify existing ones in the test directory.

 ## Screenshots/Videos